 In the main town area there is a central shopping street.
 Close to this a pedestrian zone surrounded by classy bars and restaurants which has become a focal point for evening entertainment.

 The beaches in this area are found at the base of the inlets and are typically very small.
 Cala Ferrera and Cala Gran are the biggest and have a 2015 blue flag for water and beach quality.
 The smaller Calas are Cala Serena, Cala Esmeralda and Cala d’Or where the area takes its name from.

 Most of the Calas have individual character and are surrounded by limestone cliffs and small Mallorcan pine trees.
-The water is usually clear and tranquil and makes for idea swimming and snorkeling conditions.
-It’s good to bear in mind that as the coves are all quiet small they do become overcrowded in the peak summer season.
+The water is usually clear and tranquil and makes for ideal swimming and snorkeling conditions.
+It’s good to bear in mind that as the coves are all quite small they do become overcrowded in the peak summer season.

 The resort is very laid back, has good night life and is suited to families.
 There are however not so many typical family holiday activities such as water parks.

 The Mini Golf Bar is in the middle of Cala d’Or.
 Here children and adults can enjoy a family game of 18 holes and have refreshments at the bar.
 As it’s not too large it’s possible to just watch your family play the course while you sit in the bar.

 The children’s playground is just a couple of minutes north from the center of Cala d’Or in Cala Ferrera at the end of the strip in Cala Ferrera.
 There is a large bouncy castle, a play area, bungee trampolines, mini go-karts and little fairground rides.
 Most of the rides have a charge upon entry.